AdaCore/training_material/courses/fundamentals_of_ada/labs/210_subprogram_contracts.lab.rst

 * Requirements

-   - Main program should erify pre-condition failure(s)
+   - Main program should verify pre-condition failure(s)

       - At least one pre-condition should raise something other than assertion error